 Sample article: Carto design to geodataviz: an evolution. [downloadable PDF: on the OS toolkit, from latest edition]

-Volume 52 of the Bulletin will be published in December 2018.
+Volume 52 of the Bulletin was published in January 2019.

 Do you feel you may have an article for the Bulletin?
 Contact the Bulletin Editor for a chat or view the notes for contributors.